ucynik/ZOOTLAB/README.md

 The default directory of the game assets should look something like this: `.\ArknightsDownloader-main\ArknightsDownloader-main\bin\Debug\net9.0\data\assets\cn\26-01-06-09-38-59_ea48d2\resources`

 Within the folders you will find `*.ab` files which can be extracted using the aforementioned decompression tools.
 An important thing to note: post-release of Chapter 15, HG uses LZHAM compression for their files, which require decompression tools that support LZHAM.
-If you are working with a copy of AK files pre-Chapter 15, you may use other programs, such as the normal version of [AssetStudio](https://github.com/Perfare/AssetStudio ).

-Currently, there is an issue where some game files do not appear anywhere despite their assets being used in-game, this is still being looked into.
-I an willing to provide files on the Discord server if I have them.
+[ArknightsStudio](https://github.com/aelurum/AssetStudio/releases/tag/ak-v1.2.3 ) is an excellent tool for this).

 ## Creating Your First Map
 For this section, you will need a 3D modeling program that works with `*.obj` or `*.fbx*` files.